osiPete/GettingAndCleaningData_CourseProject/code_book.md

 Raw Data description
 --------------------
 The following is an amended excerpt from the raw data file features_info.txt.
-Please note, as described above, the tidy_data.txt file is an average by grouping of these values.
+Please note, as described above, the tidy_data.txt file is an Average by grouping of these values.
+Please see the README.md for the source of this excerpt.

 **Start features_info.txt excerpt**
 Feature Selection